 Effectiveness of Preventive Interventions

 The following discussion focuses on preventive medications.
-Studies often had significant methodological limitations (e.g., high attrition, unclear randomization, or uncertain applicability to the United States) and did not report analysis by race, socioeconomic status, or other important social determinants of health.
+Studies often had significant methodological limitations (eg, high attrition, unclear randomization, or uncertain applicability to the US) and did not report analysis by race, socioeconomic status, or other important social determinants of health.
 Studies inconsistently reported community water fluoridation levels or whether participants received oral health education, precluding evaluation of the effectiveness of these factors on oral health outcomes.
-The review did not find evidence evaluating the effects of interventions on nonoral health outcomes such as cardiovascular or cognitive outcomes, quality of life, or functional status.1
+The review did not find evidence evaluating the effects of interventions on nonoral health outcomes such as cardiovascular or cognitive outcomes, quality of life, or functional status.1,19

 The review found no evidence on fluoride interventions provided by primary care clinicians.
-Five trials (n=971) in adults reported on the effects of topical fluorides (varnish or gel/solution) applied by dental professionals to prevent dental caries.1 In the single randomized clinical trial21 (n=104) of older adults in residential and nursing homes, application of fluoride varnish (sodium fluoride 22,600 ppm) every 3 months was associated with a nonstatistically significant reduction in dental caries at 1 year (mean difference in new active dental caries or fillings, 0.7; p>0.05), but at 2 and 3 years, group differences were statistically significant (mean difference, 1.8; p<0.001 and mean difference, 1.6; p<0.001, respectively).1 In addition, fluoride varnish was associated with decreased risk of developing new dental caries (relative risk, 0.25 [95% CI, 0.10 to 0.63]), translating to a number needed to treat of 3.1 (95% CI, 2.1 to 7.7).1 A nonrandomized cluster trial22 (n=232) of older adults in long-term care facilities found no group differences in dental caries burden (based on DMFT [Decayed, Missing, and Filled Teeth/Decayed, Filled Teeth] score) at 1 year (adjusted mean difference, -0.04 [95% CI, -0.10 to 0.03]).1 The three additional trials of other topical fluorides approaches (sodium fluoride 2% solution, stannous fluoride [30%] paste followed by aqueous solution, and acidulated phosphate fluoride [1.2%] at varied time frames) obtained inconsistent results.1
+Five trials (n = 971) in adults reported on the effects of topical fluorides (varnish or gel/solution) applied by dental professionals to prevent dental caries.1,19 In the single randomized clinical trial24 (n = 104) of older adults in residential and nursing homes, application of fluoride varnish (sodium fluoride 22,600 ppm) every 3 months was associated with a statistically nonsignificant reduction in dental caries at 1 year (mean difference in new active dental caries or fillings, 0.7; P > .05), but at 2 and 3 years, group differences were statistically significant (mean difference, 1.8; P < .001 and mean difference, 1.6; P < .001, respectively).1,19 In addition, fluoride varnish was associated with decreased risk of developing new dental caries (relative risk, 0.25 [95% CI, 0.10-0.63]), translating to a number needed to treat of 3.1 (95% CI, 2.1-7.7).1,19 A nonrandomized cluster trial25 (n = 232) of older adults in long-term care facilities found no group differences in dental caries burden (based on DMFT/DFT [Decayed, Missing, and Filled Teeth/Decayed, Filled Teeth] score) at 1 year (adjusted mean difference, −0.04 [95% CI, −0.10 to 0.03]).1,19 The 3 additional trials of other topical fluoride approaches (sodium fluoride 2% solution, stannous fluoride [30%] paste followed by aqueous solution, and acidulated phosphate fluoride [1.2%] at varied time frames) obtained inconsistent results.1,19

-The review found no studies on the effectiveness of sealants vs. no sealants to prevent dental caries in primary care.
-Two trials (n=178) evaluating light-cured resin-based sealants in young adults applied by dental professionals were of limited quality and yielded imprecise results.1 Three trials (n=744) examined the effectiveness of SDF to reduce dental caries or filings in older adults.1 Fluoride exposure (i.e., oral health behaviors) was reported in one study and not reported in two studies.1 In older adults, evidence suggests that SDF may be more effective than placebo to reduce new root dental caries or fillings (mean difference, -0.33 to -1.3 at 24 to 30 months).1 SDF may also reduce likelihood of developing new root dental caries (adjusted odds ratio, 0.4 [95% CI, 0.3 to 0.7] and relative risk, 0.19 [95% CI, 0.07 to 0.46] in two randomized clinical trials; n=478).1 No evidence was found evaluating the effects of xylitol to prevent dental caries or periodontitis.1
+The review found no studies on the effectiveness of sealants vs no sealants to prevent dental caries in primary care.
+Two trials (n = 178) evaluating light-cured resin-based sealants in young adults applied by dental professionals were of limited quality and yielded imprecise results.1,19 Three trials (n = 590) examined the effectiveness of silver diamine fluoride solution to reduce dental caries or fillings in older adults.1,19 Fluoride exposure (ie, oral health behaviors) was reported in 1 study and not reported in 2 studies.1,19 In older adults, evidence suggests that silver diamine fluoride may be more effective than placebo to reduce new root dental caries or fillings (mean difference, −0.33 to −1.3 at 24 to 30 months).1 Silver diamine fluoride may also reduce likelihood of developing new root dental caries (adjusted odds ratio, 0.4 [95% CI, 0.3-0.7] and relative risk, 0.19 [95% CI, 0.07-0.46] in 2 randomized clinical trials; n = 478).1,19 No evidence was found evaluating the effects of xylitol to prevent dental caries or periodontitis.1,19